anjaplemenitas/anjaplemenitas/README.md

 ### My name is Anja - Frontend Web Developer!

 🙋‍♀️ Looking for web development job.
+Check out my <a href="https://anjaplemenitas.github.io/react-portfolio/">portfolio page.</a>
 <br>
 💡 Knowledge of HTML, CSS, Javascript, and other emerging internet application technologies, with a particular interest in the field of sustainability.
 I completed a full-stack web development course at LeWagon London
 <br>